 What are uterine polyps?

-Uterine polyps are growths that occur in the endometrium, the inner lining of the uterus (the organ in which a fetus grows).
-For that reason, they are sometimes called endometrial polyps.
+Uterine polyps are growths in the inner lining of your uterus (endometrium).
+They’re sometimes called endometrial polyps.

 Who is affected by uterine polyps?

 Age is a major predictor of polyps.
 You’re most likely to develop uterine polyps in your 40s and 50s, around the time when you’re approaching menopause (perimenopause).
 Uterine polyps can occur after menopause (postmenopause), but they rarely affect people under 20 years old.